 Marinduque Beaches: Your Ultimate Island Escape Guide

 Marinduque, often called the "Heart of the Philippines" due to its geographical location and shape, boasts an enchanting coastline that offers an idyllic escape for any traveler.
-From pristine white sands to secret coves, the Marinduque beaches are a tapestry of natural beauty waiting to be explored.
-This guide will walk you through the island's captivating shores, ensuring you're well-equipped for an unforgettable coastal adventure.
+From pristine white‑sand stretches to secret coves, the Marinduque beaches are a tapestry of natural beauty waiting to be explored.
+This guide will walk you through the island’s captivating shores, ensuring you’re well‑equipped for an unforgettable coastal adventure.

 Discovering Marinduque’s Coastal Treasures